isaacweber613/NitroType-Friend-Adder/README.md

 ## 💡 Credits
 Made with ❤️ by [isaacweber613](https://github.com/isaacweber613)  with the help of ChatGPT Feel free to **fork & improve**! 🚀

+---

+## ⚠️ Disclaimer
+This script is **not affiliated with or endorsed by NitroType**.
+Use at your own risk.

+- The author **is not responsible** for any consequences of using this script.
+- There is **no guarantee** that NitroType will always allow this to work.
+- Use this script **ethically and responsibly**.
+- By using this script, **you agree that the author is not liable** for any account issues, bans, or other consequences.

+If you have concerns about using this script, **do not use it**.